rakeshthakkuri/College-SaaS/DEPLOYMENT.md

 This guide will help you deploy the College SaaS application using Render for the frontend and Fly.io for the backend.

+**Important:** The production database uses the same schema as development.
+All tables, relationships, and data structures are identical.

 ## Prerequisites

 - GitHub account
 - Render account (free tier available)
 - Fly.io account (free tier available)
-- Supabase account and project
+- Supabase account and project (same database structure as development)

 ## Part 1: Deploy Backend to Fly.io